lzim/teampsd/README.md

 # How to Contribute:

 ## 1. Create a Feature branch from the GH-Pages Branch.
-Start by creating a feature branch with the beginning of the branch name with "feature-gh-pages".
+- Start by creating a feature branch with the beginning of the branch named "feature-gh-pages".
+   - Example:  feature-gh-pages_ch_11_edits
 ![image](https://user-images.githubusercontent.com/59668647/109549842-59278a00-7a83-11eb-98ea-7618f2cf1f58.png)

 ## 2. Create a new markdown file into the branch.